-Woodlawn Cemetery is situated on a gently sloping, rectangular shaped plateau and is defined by hills, winding avenues, and diverse vegetation.
-Woodlawn is a landscape of winding avenues and paths on hilly, wooded terrain with panoramic views of the District of Columbia's metropolitan area.
+Woodlawn Cemetery is situated on a gently sloping plateau and is defined by hills, winding avenues, and diverse vegetation, as well as the panoramic views it offers of the District of Columbia's metropolitan area.
 Douglass Avenue, the main roadway, winds around a hillside which was once defined by perennial foliage, lawns and modest grave markers.

-Woodlawn Cemetery house monuments remembering notable African-Americans including: Blanche K. Bruce and John Mercer Langston.
-Site of an estimated 20,000 pauper's graves and many burials re interred from earlier cemeteries dating from 1798.
+Woodlawn Cemetery houses monuments remembering notable African Americans, including Blanche K. Bruce and John Mercer Langston.
+It is also the site of an estimated 20,000 pauper's graves, as well as many burials re-interred from earlier cemeteries, dating from 1798.

 DC Inventory: June 19, 1991